 Urban Transportation Indicators - Fifth Survey

 RPT-UTIP5-E

-The fifth Urban Transportation Indicators (UTI) Survey is the latest in a series of surveys that have, individually and collectively, provided an important picture of transportation behaviour and trends across Canada's 33 largest urban areas.
+The fifth Urban Transportation Indicators (UTI) Survey is the latest in a series of surveys that have, individually and collectively, provided an important picture of transportation behaviour and trends across Canadá's 33 largest urban areas.
 In this fifth edition, the UTI was given a major update to account for changing issues and new data sources.
 Key changes include the introduction of new indicators on health and transportation, economic performance of transportation, and factors that influence mode choice.
-Readers are still able to make comparisons with 90+ sustainability indicators that were prepared in previous
+Readers are still able to make comparisons with 90+ sustainability indicators that were prepared in previous surveys.

-Survey Database, which integrates data from the fifth survey as well as previous surveys, is also available in conjunction with this technical report.
+The overall goal of this survey program was to build a consistent and reliable database about urban transportation and develop indicators for Canadian municipalities and transportation stakeholders.
+The Survey Database, which integrates data from the fifth survey as well as previous surveys, is also available in conjunction with this technical report.

 Media type: PDF

+Download

 2016

 Free

 PRIMER - Transportation Asset Management Best Practices for Canada

+RM-TAMBP-E

 This primer provides an overview of the transportation asset management practices followed by Canadian provincial, regional, municipal and transit agencies across Canada.

-http://tac-atc.ca/sites/tac-atc.ca/files/site/doc/Bookstore/sambp-primer-final-april2016.pdf
+http://tac-atc.ca/sites/tac-atc.ca/files/site/doc/Bookstore/sambp-primer-final-april 2016.pdf and the property of the proper

 Media type: PDF

-Download

 2016

 Free

-$Moving \ Smarter: Exploring \ energy \ and \ greenhouse \ gas \ emission \ reduction \ solutions \ for \ Canadian \ cities - TOOLBOX \ OF \ MEASURES$
+Moving Smarter: Exploring energy and greenhouse gas emission reduction solutions for Canadian cities - TOOLBOX OF MEASURES

 PTM-MS-E